stefan-hoeck/idris2-ref1/README.md

 Or is it?
-In this library, we explore a way to keep mutable references and other mutable data structures within the boundaries of pure computations, making sure they do not leak into the outside world.
+In this library, we explore a way to keep mutable references and other mutable data structures within the boundaries of pure computations, making sure they do not leak into the outside world - and that they are properly released before we are done.
 This allows us to get the raw performance - and sometimes, convenience - of mutable state without sacrificing referential transparency.

+Since we get automatic resource management with the approach presented here, this can be used for many different kinds of (mutable) resources the creation and manipulation of which does not have a permanent observable effect: We can allocate (and release!) raw C-pointers, mutable arrays, byte vectors, and hash maps; we can even setup and tear down a full-fledged in-memory sqlite3 database without resorting to `IO`!

 This is a literate Idris file, so we'll start with some imports.

 ```idris
 module README